Shopping Cart

 Krill Oil: How It Positively Affects Your Cholesterol

 Fish oil is a product that is widely available in stores under many different brands.
-It is advertised to promote heart and brain health, reduce inflammation, and maintain healthy cholesterol that is within normal range.
-But while it's proven to give your body benefits, is it worth the investment?
+It is commonly promoted for its ability to support heart and brain health, manage inflammation, and help maintain cholesterol levels within a healthy range.
+But while it’s proven to give your body benefits, is it worth the investment?

 What Is Krill Oil?

 Krill oil is another type of soft-gel supplement that can be consumed orally, like fish oil.
+As a popular krill oil supplement, it is widely used as a nutritional supplement for heart and skin health.
 It is not as common as other cholesterol products on the market, but independent tests suggest that krill oil is more effective in maintaining cholesterol than its fish counterpart.
 Both products contain Omega-3 fatty acids, phospholipids and other ingredients designed to give the user health benefits, but many experts favor krill as the recommended product to consumers.
+Key krill oil benefits include supporting healthy cholesterol levels, joint function, and skin health.
+Daiwa Krill Oil is a reputable brand of krill oil supplement available on the market.
+Phospholipids in krill oil are key components of cell membranes, which enhances the bioavailability of nutrients and supports the delivery of active compounds for improved health outcomes.

 Three Parts Of Total Cholesterol

-One of the key selling points in krill oil is how it works to regulate cholesterol levels more effectively compared to fish oil.
-For those that aren't fond of cholesterol, it is made up into three parts:
+One of the key selling points in krill oil is how it works to maintain healthy cholesterol levels more effectively compared to fish oil.
+For those who aren’t familiar with the composition of cholesterol, it is made up into three parts:

 HDL is high-density lipoprotein.
 This is considered “good” cholesterol.
 HDL is used to absorb LDL and transfers it to the liver, which will work to purge it from the body.
 Raising your HDL will reduce your risk of the aforementioned heart problems.